appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 ##### `/web-app/context-param`
 You can specify a random number of context parameters that you can load from the servlet context.
-For example, if we want to load the path to the `applicationProperties`, defined as context parameter in our [example](#optional-xml-configuration) XML configuration file like
+For example, if we want to load the path to the `applicationProperties`, defined as context parameter in our [example](#optional-xml-configuration) XML configuration file

 ```xml
 <context-param>